 Use fuel system parts certified for marine use only.
 Never use automotive parts in marine applications.
+Modern fuel systems are more complex and should only be serviced by a marine technician certified in fuel systems.

 V-DRIVE

 See the PCM Engine Owner's Manual for specific information on maintenance procedures.